DevVenturex/DevVenturex/README.md

 ---

 🌟 **About Me:**
-I'm a passionate software engineer with [X] years of experience in building efficient, scalable, and user-friendly applications.
+I'm a passionate software engineer with 5-6 years of experience in building efficient, scalable, and user-friendly applications.
 My expertise spans across [list key areas, e.g., full-stack development, cloud computing, data engineering], and I love contributing to open-source projects that make a real impact.

 ---